- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
 Analysis of Solar Active Regions and Activity from 12/2100Z to 13/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There is currently 1 numbered sunspot region on the disk.
+There are currently 1 numbered sunspot regions on the disk.

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (14 Aug, 15 Aug, 16 Aug).

 IIA.
-Geophysical Activity Summary 12/2100Z to 13/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 771 km/s at 12/2146Z.
-Total IMF reached 6 nT at 12/2357Z.
-The maximum southward component of Bz reached -4 nT at 13/0537Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 978 pfu.
+Geophysical Activity Summary 12/2100Z to 13/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
+Solar wind speed reached a peak of 312 km/s at 12/2109Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 740 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and three (14 Aug, 16 Aug) and quiet levels on day two (15 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (14 Aug, 15 Aug, 16 Aug).

 III.
 Event probabilities 14 Aug-16 Aug